sellers/aws_ssh/README.md

 ## About

-How often do you login into your AWS console to find an IP address or domain name that points to an instance?
-AWS SSH lets you specify simple or advanced filters to let you connect to your instances quickly.
-If multiple instances match you can review all the tags associated with an instances, and pick which one to connect to.
+How often do you login into your AWS console to find the IP address or domain name that points to the instance you want to connect to?
+AWS SSH lets you specify simple or advanced filters to let you connect to that instance quickly.
+If multiple instances match you can review all the tags associated with the instances, and pick which one to connect to.

 ## Installation

-Make sure you have the required modules, and you should be good to go.
+Make sure you have the required modules, and you should be good to go:

 ```
 sudo pip install configargparse boto tabulate